ARMED COMPETITIVENESS – The Working Class gets Called up to Fight Itself: Notes on a Recruitment Crisis

 Related Posts

-• Judicial hermeneutics The truism that history is written by (or rather, on behalf of) conquerors is more respectable now than ever before among Sunday supplement intellectuals.
-The reason (where it goes beyond a simple, resentful wish to damn historical analysis per se as 'irrelevant') seems to be that victors' history…
+- Judicial hermeneutics The truism that history is written by (or rather, on behalf of) conquerors is more respectable now than ever before among Sunday supplement intellectuals.
+The reason (where it goes beyond a simple, resentful wish to damn historical analysis per se as 'irrelevant') seems to be that victors' history is easily opposed to that of victims, that ill-defined class…

-• “A gigantic cultural revolution is underway.
+- “A gigantic cultural revolution is underway.
 Free expression and the joy of bodies, the autonomy, hybridisation and the reconstruction of languages, the creation of new singular and mobile modes of production – all this emerges, everywhere and continually.”
-Toni Negri There are threads running through the 1978 film Rockers that…
+Toni Negri There are threads running through the 1978 film Rockers that encapsulate the musical production process.
+From the opening scene of…